 Many of Hakusan City's smaller attractions are found around Tsurugi Station, the last stop on the Hokuriku Railroad (Hokutetsu) that connects Hakusan City to Kanazawa.
 About a 20 minute walk from the station lies the Ishikawa Insect Museum, an excellent insectarium with a variety of live exhibits and hands on experiences with Japanese insects.
 The museum also has an extensive collection of mounted insects from around the world and a beautifully designed butterfly house.

-Just a few minutes further down the road lies Shirayamahime Shrine, the main shrine of the powerful Kaga Domain that encompassed the region during the Edo Period (1603-1867).
-Shirayamahime Shrine is dedicated to the worship of Mount Hakusan (Shirayama is an alternate reading of Hakusan), which has long been an important religious symbol in the region.
+Just a few minutes further down the road lies Shirayamahime Shrine, the main shrine of the powerful Kaga Domain that encompassed the region during the Edo Period (1603-1868).
+The shrine is dedicated to the worship of Mount Hakusan (Shirayama is an alternate reading of Hakusan), which has long been an important religious symbol in the region.
 Shirayamahime Shrine has a satellite shrine (Okumiya) located at the summit of Mount Hakusan.

 East of Tsurugi Station along the steep walls of the valley, lies a 650 meter high recreational area called the Shishiku Highland.
-The highland is connected to the town below by a gondola, and offers visitors camping, barbecue pits, a restaurant, hiking, golf cart rides and a short ski hill (replaced by a short, artificial ski slope in summer).
+The highland is connected to the town below by a gondola and offers camping, barbecue pits, a restaurant, hiking, golf cart rides and a short ski hill.
 It also serves as the launching point for paragliding.

 The Tedori River, which snakes its way through Hakusan Town, has cut the narrow Tedori Gorge deep into the flat valley floor a few kilometers upstream from Tsurugi Station.
 Several bridges cross the river and give brief glimpses down into the gorge, while a few trails lead down the steep rock walls to the water below.
 Rafting tours operate in the summer and offer a water level view of the gorge's high walls and cascading waterfalls.